 Over the course of the strike, words became victim to subjugation, manipulation, and misinterpretation, while the problem of “charged” terms such as “scab,” “picket,” and “pig” became the epicentre of a legal storm concerning the ownership, employment, and power of language in situations of conflict.

 As front-line reports from this war of words, female strike supporters’ poems trace the subtle ways in which language became a battleground.
 Throughout their writings, a system of language, a way of understanding, is dismantled and contested to reveal the word as an active and influential social phenomenon, one able to enact, as well as represent, conflict.
-Embedded in numerous competing and often uncontrollable interpretations, language emerges from their poetry as a central issue—one permeated at every level by the dispute it seeks to articulate.
+Embedded in numerous competing and often uncontrollable interpretations, language emerges from their poems as a central issue—one permeated at every level by the dispute it seeks to articulate.
 During the 1984–5 miners’ strike, there emerged a “great wariness over potentially flammable statements,” a marked fear regarding the power of language to make or break the coal dispute (Wilsher 130).
 As a result of the wide and contested variety of meanings embedded in the linguistic sign, language was not immune from the conflict but was influenced by adaptations and reappropriations of conflicting meanings.
 In this way it is possible to view language as an effective means of comprehending the machinations and mechanics of the 1984–5 miners’ strike.

 Female strike supporters’ poetry displays an embryonic awareness of the two-fold dialogicity of language, of an established discourse operating at both micro and macro levels of exchange.
 Throughout their writings, language is offered as both internally and externally dialogic.
 In the words of Voloshinov, not a single word is “uninhabited by the other’s voice,” uniquely spoken or non-dialogic ( Voloshinov 1926, 231–2).
 This internal and external dialogicity of the word can pose a profound problem since